Nathan McIver

-Nathan McIver is a Canadian former professional ice hockey defenceman.
+Nathan McIver (born January 6, 1985) is a Canadian former professional ice hockey defenceman.
 He played major junior in the Ontario Hockey League (OHL) where he was drafted 254th overall by the Vancouver Canucks in the 2003 NHL Entry Draft.
 McIver played in the National Hockey League (NHL) with the Canucks and the Anaheim Ducks.
 He is known as an agitator and a fighter.
-He is currently an assistant coach for the Newfoundland Growlers of the ECHL.
+He was an assistant coach for the Newfoundland Growlers of the ECHL, and is now with Ottawa Senators, as assistant coach with Belleville Senators for the 2023–24 season..